kemitchell/blockchain-commons-patron-agreement/terms.md

 - _Blockchain Commons_ may disclose _Company_ _Secrets_ by private message to an _Open Software_ developer, or by message to a public mailing list, bug tracking system, or revision control system.

-### Technical Representative Guidance
+### Primary Contact Guidance

-_Company_ agrees that _Blockchain Commons_ can rely on written messages from the _Technical Representative_ that disclosing specific information, or sending a specific message, will be allowed under [Collaborating with Open Software Developers](#collaborating-with-open-software-developers).
+_Company_ agrees that _Blockchain Commons_ can rely on written messages from the _Primary Contact_ that disclosing specific information, or sending a specific message, will be allowed under [Collaborating with Open Software Developers](#collaborating-with-open-software-developers).

 ## Copies, Changes, and Disposal